mircodariol/code-snippets/README.md

-# authenticode-utils
+# Code Snippets Repository

-This repository contains some helpful scripts to work on authenticode signature
+This repository contains helpful code snippets.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.